https://www.ouhsc.edu/academicaffairs/academic-affairs Parent Page: Academic Affairs id: 2267 Active Page: Faculty and Administrationid:35208

 Specialization & Accelerated or Dual Degrees

-Dual degrees are the study of two complimentary fields, enables a student to pursue two existing degree programs simultaneously.
-Up to 20% of the total credits required for both degrees may be double counted.
-The student must graduate with both degrees the same semester.
+Dual degrees are the study of two complementary fields, enabling a student to pursue two existing degree programs simultaneously.
+Up to 20% of the total credits required for both degrees may be double-counted.
+The student must graduate with both degrees in the same semester.

 A specialization is a focused area of study attached to a specific major, and is in addition to the course requirements for the major.
-Specialization within a degree program requires a minimum of 9 credit hours designation within a Regents approved curriculum.
+Specialization within a degree program requires a minimum of 9 credit hours designated within a Regents-approved curriculum.

 To add, delete, or change a specialization and accelerated or dual degree, please use the attached forms to submit your request.
 For more information or to learn more about the workflow, contact the Office of the Vice Provost for Academic Affairs and Faculty Development.